Kentucky Route 344: Lewis County

 KY 344 crosses over the North Fork Licking River and curves to the east-northeast.
 The highway curves to the south-southeast and crosses over Mud Lick Branch.
 It intersects the southern terminus of KY 3310 (Toller Bridge Road), passes Esham Cemetery, and then begins paralleling Dunaway Branch.
 It curves to the east-southeast and enters Petersville, where it intersects the eastern terminus of KY 559, curves to the northeast, leaves Dunaway Branch, and begins paralleling Kinniconick Creek.
 The highway crosses over Rock Camp Branch.
 It then crosses over Paint Lick Branch, curves to the east-northeast, and crosses over Burnt Cabin Branch.
 It travels through Crum and passes McEldowney Cemetery just before crossing over Black Lick Branch.
 It then crosses over Elk Lick, Long, Trumstock, and Bear branches before it curves to the east-southeast.
 The highway then has an intersection with the northern terminus of KY 377.
 It then curves to the north-northwest.
 KY 344 curves to the northeast and crosses over Holly Branch.
 It curves to the east-southeast and enters Kinniconick, where it meets its eastern terminus, an intersection with KY 59 (Fairlane Drive).

+History

+KY 344 was formed between 1973 and 1976 as a renumbering of part of KY 24 because of I-24.

+The original KY 344 ran from KY 106 southwest to KY 181 near Elkton.
+This became part of KY 106 by 1973, while the old route of KY 106 northwest to Kirkmansville became an extension of KY 171.